What is a Sofreh?

 An assortment of sweets and pastries to be shared with the guests after the ceremony.
 The assortment usually includes: Sugar coated almond strips "Noghl", Baklava (a sweet flaky Persian pastry "Baaghlavaa"), Mulberry-almond paste made in the shape of mulberries "Tout", Rice-flour cookies "Noon-Berenji", Chickpea-flour cookies "Noon-Nokhodchi", Almond-flour cookies "Noon-Baadoomi", and Honey roasted almonds "Sohaan A'sali".

-All Rentals have to be confirmed with Rental Specialists.
+All Rentals have to be confirmed with our Rental Specialists.
 Any order placed online will not be accepted until you have checked availability for the items for your event dates.